Want to take a quick escape from the French capital and explore other places? Then check out these best weekend trips from Paris by train.

 - Where to stay in Bordeaux: Budget hotel (3 stars)| Mid-range hotel (3 stars) | Luxury hotel (5 stars)

-Known as the world capital of wine and home to the world’s main wine fair, Vinexpo, Bordeaux is one of the stunning places to visit on a Paris weekend away especially if you love wine – I mean what’s a trip to France without drowning in wine.
+Known as the world capital of wine and home to the world’s leading wine fair, Vinexpo, Bordeaux is one of the stunning places to visit on a Paris weekend away especially if you love wine – I mean what’s a trip to France without drowning in wine.

 Bordeaux might have not been taken seriously as a tourist stop but that has changed over the years and it’s now one of the most visited cities n France.

-With over 362 historic landmarks and monuments, vibrant and chic city life while not forgetting the gastronomic scene and wineries, Bordeaux earns a place among the best weekend getaways from Paris.
+With over 362 historic landmarks and monuments, and vibrant and chic city life while not forgetting the gastronomic scene and wineries, Bordeaux earns a place among the best weekend getaways from Paris.

 And some of the things not to miss out on while in the capital of wine include; obviously taking a wine tour and drinking all the wine you can, visiting Musée d’Aquitaine which features historical collections from all around the Aquitaine region, and taking in impressive views of the city by going to the top of Tour Pey-Berland.